Deobaba/Cars-brainiac/README.md

 2. Go to the **Settings** tab and click on **Reveal Config Vars**.
 3. Ensure the following configuration variables are set:
    - `DATABASE_URL`: This will be automatically set after adding the Postgres add-on.
-   - `REDIS_URL`: This will be automatically set after adding the Redis add-on.
    - `HEROKU_APP_NAME`: Set this manually to the name of your Heroku app.
    - Other configuration variables that your app might require should be added here as needed.(WHITELISTED_IPS, etc)